takenet/messaginghub-client-csharp/Readme.md

 To get started with the Messaging Hub Client, see the [Getting Started](http://messaginghub.io/docs/sdks/getting-started) page.

+The getting started application template can be found at [here](https://github.com/takenet/messaginghub-client-csharp/tree/master/src/Template)

 ## Documentation

 The full documentation can be found at [http://messaginghub.io/docs/sdks/introduction](http://messaginghub.io/docs/sdks/introduction).